mikrotik-user/IPSec-IKE-v2-auto-script/README.md

 # IPSec-IKE-v2-auto-script
 **These scripts create\remove IPsec IKE v2 server and\or peers.**

-1. _"Create-Server"_ is used to create server and server's CA certificate on mikrotik router.
+1. _"IKEv2-server-autoscript.rsc"_ is an interactive script to create and manage IKEv2 server on mikrotik router.
-2. _"Create-Client"_ is used to create client and client's certificate on mikrotik router.
-3. _"Create-client (client side)"_ is used on client side mikrotik to create peer.
+2. _"IKEv2-peer-autoscript.rsc"_ is used on client-side mikrotik to create peer.
-4. _"Remove-client (client side)"_ is used on client side mikrotik to remove peer.
+3. _"IKEv2-remove-peer-autoscript.rsc"_ is used on client side mikrotik to remove peer.
-5. _"Mikrotik-to-Strongswan"_ is used on client side mikrotik to create peer working with [StrongSwan IPSec ikev2 server](https://github.com/hwdsl2/setup-ipsec-vpn).
+4. _"Mikrotik-to-Strongswan.rsc"_ is used on client-side mikrotik to create peer working with [StrongSwan IPSec ikev2 server](https://github.com/hwdsl2/setup-ipsec-vpn).
-6. _"Mikrotik-to-Strongswan.rsc"_ (with extention .rsc) is identical to _"Mikrotik-to-Strongswan"_.
-The difference is that this script can be imported using CLI.

 **HOW TO...**

-**How to setup a IKE v2 server and create CA certificate.**
+**How to setup an IKE v2 server and create CA certificate.**

-to do...
+1. Download [IKEv2-server-autoscript.rsc](https://raw.githubusercontent.com/mikrotik-user/IPSec-IKE-v2-auto-script/main/IKEv2-server-autoscript.rsc) on your mikrotik router `/tool fetch url="https://raw.githubusercontent.com/mikrotik-user/IPSec-IKE-v2-auto-script/main/IKEv2-server-autoscript.rsc" mode=https dst-path=IKEv2-server-autoscript.rsc`.
+Also you may download [file](https://raw.githubusercontent.com/mikrotik-user/IPSec-IKE-v2-auto-script/main/IKEv2-server-autoscript.rsc) manually and upload it to router.
+2. Import script `/import IKEv2-server-autoscript.rsc`.
+You may also copy content of [this page](https://raw.githubusercontent.com/mikrotik-user/IPSec-IKE-v2-auto-script/main/IKEv2-server-autoscript.rsc) and paste to a newly created script using GUI.
+3. Run script via CLI. `/system script run IKEv2` _**IMPORTANT: Script won't work if you run it via GUI.**_
+4. Choose _**1.
+Install IKE v2 server**_ by typing "1"
+5. Follow instructions on CLI

 **How to create a client and create client's certificate.**

-to do...
+1. Run script via CLI. `/system script run IKEv2`
+2. Choose _**2.
+Create peer**_ by typing "2"
+3. Follow instructions on CLI

 **How to setup a peer on client mikrotik router.**